bidtt4/trex-core/src/44bsd/netinet/tcp_stacks/integration-note.md

     - `bbr_stopall`, `bbr_timer_activate`, `bbr_timer_active`, `bbr_timer_stop`
     - `bbr_handoff_ok`, `bbr_mtu_chg`, `bbr_pru_options`

+  - `bbr_log_...`: remove unsupported log features

   (1) removed in the original stack also

 ### Required Features

+#### PACER

+"BBR uses pacing as the primary control.
+A cwnd control is left in as a safety net, for cases where the pacing rate temporarily exceeds the delivery rate.
+This is normal in BBR during bandwidth probes, and also occurs when the delivery rate reduces." -- <https://groups.google.com/g/bbr-dev/c/KHvgqYIl1cE>

+But the pacing by HW is optional and will not be integrated in this phase.
+It is controlled by RATELIMIT feature in `tcp_ratelimit.c`.
+So it is not included.

 #### Time Filter